bazmac81/CIMarchHackathon/README.md

 To create the project, in particular write the code itself and store it, GitPod and GitHub were used.
 Deployment of the website was supported by GitHub pages.

+## Testing

+### Testing on Different Browsers and Devices
+The website was tested on different browsers and proved to be issue-free on the following browsers:
+* Chrome;
+* Safari;
+* Edge;
+* Firefox.
+It was also tested on an IOS (Iphone 10) and Android (Pixel 4) platforms.

+## How To Run This Project Locally
+To clone this project into GitHub, you will need:
+* A GitHub account.
+Create your GitHub account [here](https://github.com/)
+* Use the Chrome browser

+Then follow these steps:
+1. Install the GitPod browser [extentions for Chrome](https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki).
+1. Restart the browser.
+1. Log into [GitPod](https://gitpod.io/) using your GitHub account.
+1. Navigate to the project GitHub repository.
+1. Click the green "GitPod" button in the top right corner.
+1. This will trigger a new GitPod workspace to be created from the code in GitHub where you can work locally.

+To work on the project code within the local IDE:
+1. Navigate to the project GitHub repository.
+1. Click "Clone or Download".
+1. Copy Clone's URL for the repository.
+1. Open the terminal in your local IDE.
+1. Change the current working directory to the location where you want the clone directory to be made.
+1. Type "git clone" and then paste the URK from the step 3.
+1. Press Enter and your local clone will be created.

 ## Credits:
+### Media
+For development of this project, the following images were used:
 Hero Image:
 hero-image https://email.uplers.com/blog/fuel-saint-patricks-day-sales-with-10-amazing-email-inspirations/